-Classroom Recordings by Students.
-Students are prohibited from making audio or video recordings on school grounds, in a vehicle owned, leased, or contracted by a school being used for a school purpose by a school employee or by his or her designee, or at a school-sponsored activity or athletic event except as provided in this policy or as otherwise required by law.
+Prohibited Recordings by Students.
+Unless otherwise authorized by this policy or law, students are prohibited from making audio or video recordings during the school day on school grounds; when being transported to and from school activities or programs in a vehicle owned, leased, or contracted by a school being used for a school purpose by a school employee or by his or her designee; or at a school-sponsored activity or athletic event, unless the recording is made in a manner permitted by the school for members of the public.
+For example, students making recordings of an athletic event for their personal use similar to a parent or other patron are permitted, but students are still subject to the district's appropriate use and student discipline policies.

-Students may make audio or video recordings of classroom lectures, discussions, or activities:
+Permitted Classroom Recordings by Students.
+Students may make audio or video recordings of classroom lectures or discussions:

-- (1) For their convenience after providing notice to the classroom teacher and receiving the teacher's permission; - (2) For the benefit of another student who is absent after providing notice to the classroom teacher and receiving the teacher's permission; - (3) If recording is necessary to accommodate the student's disability and is required by the student's

-Individualized Education Plan (IEP) or Section 504 Plan.
+- For their convenience after providing notice to the classroom teacher and receiving the teacher's permission; - (2) For the benefit of another student who is absent after providing notice to the classroom teacher and receiving the teacher's permission; - (3) If recording is necessary to accommodate the student's disability and is required by the student's Individualized Education Plan (IEP) or Section 504 Plan.